 There are two types of training available to Class I, Class III, and Class IV operators: On-line and Hands-on.

-On-line Safety Training: Mandatory and being phased in for all operators.
+On-line Safety Training: Mandatory for all Class I and Class III operators.

 The Oregon Parks and Recreation Department ATV Safety Education Course is online-and it's free!
 This course provides safety tips for riding in Oregon's dunes, desert and forests as well as training on trail etiquette, riding ethics and environmental concerns.

 Passing the Online Oregon Parks and Recreation Department's ATV Safety Education Course is a free and convenient way to receive the new ATV Safety Education Card that is required for all operators of quads and motorcycles.
-The ATV Safety Education Course is being phased in for all ages by 2014.
 Both the ATV Safety Education Course and the ATV Safety Education Card are free and never expire.

 IMPORTANT NOTE: Because this training material covers material not presented in hands-on training courses, previous ASI or MSF Operator Permit holders will also need to take this course.